resal81/Gromacs-GUI/README.md

 ## Gromacs GUI

 **Gromacs GUI** provides a graphical user interface for GROMACS.
-I wrote this package 6 years ago when I was starting to learn about MD simulations.
+I wrote this package about six years ago when I was starting to learn about MD simulations.

 After several years, now I believe that GUI's in general are not that efficient.
 In fact I think writing scripts to run and analyze simulations is much more productive and flexible than working with a GUI.
 Therefore this package is no longer in active development.